Analytic method for quadratic polarons in nonparabolic bands: Polaron with Fr o hlich and 2TO interactions

+where $\nu_{\mathbf{q}}^{\left( a\right) }$ are eigenfrequencies determined in Appendix A which satisfy Eq. (\ref{eigenf}).
+In fact, the energy $\Delta E$ is calculated exactly without the necessity to know the eigenfrequencies explicitly -- the details are described in Appendix A. The resulting polaron self-energy consists of (\ref{E0}) and the self-energy correction due to the squeezing transformation,

 Polarons of different types with linear electron-phonon coupling within the displaced squeezed phonon approximation were extensively studied in earlier work, e.g. \cite{Gross,Tulub1962,Tulub2015,Shchadilova}.
-Therefore, we focus here on the 2TO polaron self-energy.
-It is derived using the known scheme \cite{Wentzel} using the contour integral
+Therefore, here we focus only on the self-energy of the 2TO polaron.
+To understand the effects of quadratic coupling more clearly, we restrict the results analysis to the case of a purely quadratic polaron without linear electron-phonon interaction.
+In general, when both linear and quadratic interactions are present in the Hamiltonian, $f_{\mathbf{q}}^{\left( a\right) }$ are treated as variational functions and are chosen to minimize the polaron self-energy (\ref{Epol}).
+In the absence of linear coupling, the optimal phonon shift values appear to be zero.
+Thus, the polaron energy shift for a purely quadratic polaron is only expressed by the term $\Delta E$.
+It is derived using the known scheme of the meson pair theory \cite{Wentzel} and expressed through the contour integral

 with the function (see Appendix A)

 The integration contour $C$ contains inside all values of $\left( \nu_{\mathbf{q}}^{\left( a\right) }\right) ^{2}$ and $\left( \Omega_{\mathbf{q}}^{\left( a\right) }\right) ^{2}$ as shown in Fig. \ref{fig:Contour}.